 |

-The sources I have read say that ‘the length of
+sources I have read say that ‘the length of hair is

-this comment in itself indicates that another gene (or
+comment in itself indicates that another gene (or genes)

 |